Cooper315315/MSC-Cyber-Security-2026---Final-Dissertation-/README.md

 Nikto was fastest but shallowest; Burp's longer runtime enabled deeper crawling, authentication handling and payload confirmation, though ZAP's shorter duration was also partly driven by tool stability issues encountered during testing.

-## 🧾 Conclusion
+## ✅ Conclusion

-The findings confirm that **no single automated DAST tool provides complete vulnerability visibility**.
-Burp Suite Professional was the strongest individual scanner — delivering the deepest application-layer detection, the most High severity confirmed findings, and the broadest OWASP Top 10:2025 coverage.
-OWASP ZAP was a valuable but less consistent scanner, contributing strong raw detection volume but weaker high-risk confirmation, partly constrained by runtime limitations.
-Nikto, while narrower in scope, added meaningful server-level coverage that neither application-layer scanner replicated.

-Critically, the overlap analysis showed that the three tools were **highly complementary**, with the vast majority of findings unique to a single scanner — reinforcing that a multi-tool DAST strategy detects substantially more vulnerabilities than any single tool alone.
-The study also highlights that severity ratings are **not directly comparable across scanners**, since Burp Suite Professional and OWASP ZAP apply different underlying classification logic, and that scanner configuration and runtime allowances materially influence detection outcomes.
-The overall conclusion is that automated scanning delivers valuable but incomplete security assurance, and must be combined with multiple tools, informed interpretation of results, and broader human-led security review.
+This project shows that **no single automated DAST tool can see the whole picture**.

+- **Burp Suite Professional** emerged as the strongest individual scanner, delivering the deepest application-layer coverage, the most confirmed **High** severity findings, and the broadest detection across **OWASP Top 10:2025** categories.
+- **OWASP ZAP** was a valuable but less consistent performer: it produced strong raw detection volume, but fewer high-risk, fully confirmed vulnerabilities, and its results were partly constrained by runtime and stability limitations in the lab environment.
+- **Nikto**, while narrower in scope, added meaningful **server-level** visibility, surfacing misconfigurations and exposed components that neither application-layer scanner replicated.

+A key outcome of the overlap analysis is that the three tools are **highly complementary**.
+The vast majority of findings were **unique to a single scanner**, which means that relying on any one tool would leave a substantial number of vulnerabilities undetected.
+In practice, a **multi-tool DAST strategy** (Burp + ZAP + Nikto) identifies significantly more issues than any single scanner on its own.

+The study also highlights two important nuances:

+- **Severity ratings are tool-relative, not universal.** Burp Suite Professional and OWASP ZAP use different internal logic to assign High / Medium / Low / Informational, so severity labels cannot be treated as directly comparable across tools.
+- **Configuration and runtime matter as much as engine capability.** Crawl depth, authentication setup, scan duration and stability constraints materially changed what each scanner was able to find.

+Overall, the conclusion is that automated web vulnerability scanning provides **valuable but incomplete security assurance**.
+Effective assessment requires **multiple tools**, careful human interpretation of scanner outputs, and integration with broader security practices such as manual testing, code review and secure design — not blind trust in a single “best” scanner.